How to Record Mac Internal Audio Without BlackHole: 3 Methods That Actually Work (2026)

 • Anyone trying to stay on a free plan

-Method 2: Audio-Only GUI App (Audio Hijack)
+Method 2: Audio-only GUI app (Audio Hijack)

 If you only need the audio (not the screen), Rogue Amoeba's Audio Hijack is the long-standing favorite.
 Under the hood it still routes virtual audio, but the configuration is a GUI where you wire blocks together — none of the Audio MIDI Setup gymnastics.

-How it differs from BlackHole
+How it's different from raw BlackHole

 • You don't have to manually build a Multi-Output Device